pokusew/fel-krp-project/README.md

 CLion and other IDEs support SVD files for describing the layout of registers for debugging.

-See the [README in the svd dir](./svd/README.md) which lists the available SVD files you can use.
+See the [README in the tools/svd dir](./tools/svd/README.md) which lists the available SVD files you can use.

 ## STM32CubeH5